fresheneesz/deadunitCore/README.md

 To Do
 =====

+* When an error has to be thrown asynchronously in a browser environment, throw e.stack.toString() so the stack trace isn't lost to the stupid window.onerror junk
 * finish the serverlessTest.html tests, and enable deadunit to work (in a limited way) on files accessed using file:// protocol paths (see here for some help: http://stackoverflow.com/questions/9404793/check-if-same-origin-policy-applies/24619327#24619327 )
 * when stacktrace.js supports asynchronous ajax, upgrade it
 * tests are timing out too easily - give each test a default timeout of 1 second (that can be overwritten by an explicit `this.timeout` call)